The teenage years

 However, in a country that takes pride in the achievements of its teenage people, the saddest statistic must be the number of youth suicides.
-More than 150 young New Zealanders take their lives each year, one of the highest rates among Western countries.
+The suspected suicide rate for females between the age range 15 - 24 was 11.4 per 100,000 in 2021, the rate for males was 22.2.
 Why these people commit suicide is open to wide debate.

 Is it the result of economic reform or simply bad parenting?
 Even the parents of young suicide victims are often at a loss to understand.
 Many victims appear to be leading normal, healthy lives - typical teenagers.
 Then suddenly, they are tragically gone.

 The Ministry of Education and the National Health Committee suggest in Young People at Risk of Suicide: A Guide for Schools, that about 90 percent of young people dying by suicide or making suicide attempts will have had a mental health disorder at the time.
 The booklet says the three mental health disorders most commonly associated with suicidal behaviours are:

 - Depressive disorders - present in almost three-quarters of those making suicide attempts.

 - Alcohol, cannabis and other drug abuse - present in more than a third of those making suicide attempts.